-Tomi Lahren Suspended: Blaze Causes Fans To Ask ‘Why Is Tomi Lahren Suspended?’
+Tomi Lahren Suspended: ‘Blaze’ Fans Ask, ‘Why Is Tomi Lahren Suspended?’

 — Tomi Lahren (@TomiLahren) March 11, 2017

-There is continued debate on social media, with many viewers of The Blaze learning about the news and asking, “Why did Tomi Lahren get suspended”?
-He contract with the company does come to an end in September, leading to quite a few rumors that she may end up with a show on FOX News.
+There is continued debate on social media, with many viewers of the Blaze learning about the news and asking, “Why did Tomi Lahren get suspended?”
+Her contract with the company does come to an end in September, leading to quite a few rumors that she may end up with a show on Fox News.
 She didn’t take the suspension sitting down, though, going right to her Twitter account to post her opinions on the situation.

 I speak my truth.
 If you don’t like it, tough.
 I will always be honest and stand in my truth.